-Desire (thirst, need, lust, crave,…) is central to these Truths.
+Desire (crave, yearn, lust) is central to Buddha’s Truths.
 In fact, all religions view desire as problematic.
 But why?
-After all, life would be impossible without desire.
-Indeed, it’s not a problem in Nature.
-The circumstances of civilization are what make desire problematic.
-For example, desire for high-energy food (fats and carbohydrates) directs us to eat healthful food in Nature.
-Civilized man, however, refines fats and carbohydrates to make pizza and then, driven by desire, overeats.
+After all, life would be impossible without need, the precursor of desire.
+Indeed, need is not a problem in nature.
+The circumstances of civilization are what make need and its offshoot of desire problematic.
+For example, an appetite for high-energy food (fats and carbohydrates) directs us to eat healthful food in nature.
+Civilized man, however, refines fats and carbohydrates to make pizza and then, driven by desire and surplus, overeats.

-Clinging to things (objects and thoughts, attractions and aversions…) re-enforces our conception of self.
+Clinging to things (objects and thoughts, attractions and aversions) re-enforces our conception of self.
 The fleeting sense of security and comfort this gives, lures us in and promises us life meaning.
 Anything that enhances this is irresistible…and so we cling still tighter.
 Trapped emotionally in this self-perpetuating cycle, we unwittingly adopt a worldview that further validates this perception of self.
-This experience of self is so compelling that it easily overshadows awareness of our innate Nature.
+This experience of self is so compelling that it easily overshadows awareness of our innate nature — our original self.

-Truth is the innate Nature of things — how things are — not how we think they are, nor how we want them to be.
-Buddha’s Truths diagnose humanity’s problem and offers a solution.
-Knowing this helps us know ourselves more deeply — our innate Nature — and what truly gives life meaning.
-A mystery to bear in mind, to paraphrase the Tao Te Ching: The nature possible to express runs counter to the constant nature.
+Truth is the innate nature of things — how things are — not how we think they are, nor how we want them to be.
+Buddha’s Truths diagnose the cause of humanity’s problem and offer a solution.
+Comprehending the cause and solution helps us know our innate nature more deeply, and what can give life genuine meaning.
+A mystery to bear in mind, to paraphrase chapter 1, The nature possible to express runs counter to the constant nature.